subhampradhan29/Data-Visualization-In-Excel/Airline-Passenger's-Sentiment-Analysis-using-MySQL-&-Power BI/README.md

 14. Create a new table that contains passenger data who travelled under 2500 km.

 #### Create an interactive Power BI report by:
+1. Connecting to the mysql database & loading the "travelled under 2500 km" table.

-1. Creating a slicer to filter visualizations on the basis of class.
+2. Creating a slicer to filter visualizations on the basis of class.
-2. Creating cards to show the maximum flight distance & minimum flight distance.
+3. Creating cards to show the maximum flight distance & minimum flight distance.
-3. Creating a pie chart to show the distribution by gender.
+4. Creating a pie chart to show the distribution by gender.
-4. Creating a pie chart to show the distribution by the type of travel.
+5. Creating a pie chart to show the distribution by the type of travel.
-5. Creating card to show:
+6. Creating card to show:

      a.
 Total number of passengers.